Why Diversity in Clinical Trials is So Important

 Research shows that under-represented groups in clinical trials include the old and the young, the Lesbian, Gay, Bisexual and Transgender (LGBT+) community and pregnant women or those of child-bearing age that plan to get pregnant.
 They include those who don’t speak the primary language of the country, who are unemployed or on low income, in alternative housing circumstances or remote locations.
 They also include those who are obese, have mental health conditions, learning disabilities, physical disabilities, multiple health conditions, or addictions.

-These groups take disproportionately more medicines but they are largely not involved in clinical trials to assess them.
+These groups take disproportionately more medicines, but they are largely not involved in clinical trials to assess them.

-There are reasons why certain groups are under-represented in trials.
+There are many reasons why certain groups are under-represented in trials.
 From setting the eligibility criteria to the sites who conduct the trials, there are barriers at every step of the process.
 Take the trial sites for example, often located in areas that are not ethnically or socially diverse.
 Or the health care professionals who staff them, who may not have the language skills or appreciation for the diverse cultures represented in the local clinical population.

-Or even the patients themselves.
+Take the patients themselves.
 Around the world, there are people who are shut out from or have limited access to primary healthcare systems.
 This has its roots in the inequalities of the world we live in.
+Research shows that structural inequalities in our communities cause disparities in healthcare.
+This is something that the medical community is starting to look at and ask, what can we do?

 But it’s not just about being shut out from healthcare – it’s also about mistrusting the health system itself.
-When you look at the statistics, it’s clear that low income respondents express much greater dissatisfaction with healthcare than middle income respondents.
+When you look at the statistics, it’s clear that low-income respondents express much greater dissatisfaction with healthcare than middle income respondents.

 In the US only 59% of Black adults as opposed to 78% of White adults have been found to trust doctors.
 Hesitancy to take the COVID-19 vaccine is highest among Black and Bangladeshi/Pakistani populations in the UK.
 In Australia, the indigenous community is six times more likely than the White community to leave the hospital against medical advice.